 Other highlights include the ancient city wall and moat that encompasses Sukhothai’s central zone and offers an insight into the ancient culture of this region.

 For those interested in outdoor activities, there are also several peaceful lakes in the park where visitors can go kayaking or take a leisurely stroll around one of Sukhothai’s many picturesque temples.

 With so much to do and see in this exquisite park, first-time visitors should make sure not to miss out on witnessing these majestic remnants of Thailand’s past.

 Final Thoughts on Places to Visit in Thailand for First Timers

 Whether you’re looking to hike up Thailand’s rugged mountains, climb the limestone cliffs, trek through the jungles, gaze upon historic landmarks, or simply melt away into one of its pristine beaches – there are so many exciting places to visit in Thailand for your first time.

-There is a reason why Thailand is the first port of call on the Big Four Backpacking loop – it literally has something for everyone.
+There is a reason why Thailand is one of the most visited countries and the first port of call on the Big Four Backpacking loop – it literally has something for everyone.